dev126712/dockerized-three-tier-app/Day2/Day2README.md

 ## Strategic Focus: Containerization and DevOps Benefits

-#### We are using Docker containers and Docker Compose to manage this project, which brings major benefits to how we develop and operate the application.
+#### I'm using Docker containers and Docker Compose to manage this project, which brings major benefits to how we develop and operate the application.

 ### Containerization for Faster Development